a1trl9/clk/prob.md

 # Probability and Mathematical Analysis

+## Simple Linear Regression
+- What are definitions of error and residual?
+What is the difference.
+    - Observed value with true value / estimated value.

 ## Multi Linear Regression

 - What does statistical significance stand for in multi linear regression?
     - Keep other variables fixed.
-- Is it possible, for variable A, the coefficient is positive in simple linear regression, but negative when adding other variables?
+- Is it possible, for variable A, the coefficient is positive in simple linear regression, but negative when adding other variables in multi one?
     - Possible, compounding...
+- What is the matrix formulation of OLR?

 ## Analysis of Variance (ANOVA)